Legendary type foundry Monotype sold to private equity for $825 million

 “As a private company, we will have the financial support and added flexibility to invest in ways that deliver more value and improve the overall experience for our customers,” Monotype president and CEO Scott Landers said of the sale in a statement.
 “This transaction is a testament to our talented employees and their dedication to serving our customers, and we look forward to partnering with HGGC as we continue helping customers maximize their customer engagement in today’s digital, mobile, and global landscape.”

 Private equity firms often use controversial methods to generate profits (Massachusetts senator and presidential candidate Elizabeth Warren introduced a bill this month to rein them in).
-With design companies especially, there’s an inherent culture clash between private equity’s spreadsheet-driven quest to “make as much money as possible” and the looser methods of creative inspiration.
+With design companies especially, there can be an inherent culture clash between private equity’s spreadsheet-driven quest to “make as much money as possible” and the unstructured methods of creative inspiration.
 The prestigious design firm Frog sold to a private equity firm more than a decade ago and, some would argue, never recaptured its mojo.
-(Frog is now owned by the French consulting firm Altran.)
+(Frog is now owned by the French consulting company Altran.)
 What the future holds for Monotype remains to be seen, but it’s safe to say that its days of inventing best-selling metal fonts are long gone.